 ToT enables multi-path reasoning, intermediate step evaluation, and outcome ranking.
 This improves our ability to explore complex vulnerability scenarios.
 The ReAct-inspired component enforces structured tool usage with explicit action justification, enhancing the rigor of our investigative process.

-By integrating these techniques, we've developed a framework that allows for comprehensive vulnerability assessment.
+By integrating these techniques, we've developed a framework that allows for thorough vulnerability assessment.
 ToT facilitates thorough scenario exploration, while the ReAct adaptation ensures methodical tool application.
 This approach has proven particularly effective in addressing the nuanced challenges presented by business logic and authentication vulnerabilities.

 To further enhance our validation process and ensure the exploitability of identified vulnerabilities, ZeroPath employs a Monte Carlo Tree Self-refine (MCTSr) algorithm.
 This approach, inspired by recent advancements in AI problem-solving, allows us to efficiently explore and verify complex technical attack vectors.